simondlr/simondlr-lumen/content/posts/2019-04-10-radical-markets-in-the-arts.md

 ![](/media/0_c2xwgmgphqkmv_if.png)

-Dynamic Pricing For Media Access & Consumption: A Curved Bonding Example: https://docs.google.com/document/d/1c-cpE6O2L03Hg_Vvup8Jr4OkNhu1WzRJKeftLepNHgo/edit.Liberal Radicalism & Compression Funding
+Dynamic Pricing For Media Access & Consumption: A Curved Bonding Example: https://docs.google.com/document/d/1c-cpE6O2L03Hg_Vvup8Jr4OkNhu1WzRJKeftLepNHgo/edit.

+**Liberal Radicalism & Compression Funding**

 Related to funding of the arts in Radical Markets is a new concept called "Liberal Radicalism" (LR).
 It is a recent proposal from Glen Weyl, Vitalik Buterin & Zoey Hitzig that explores the usage of "Quadratic Voting" (QV) systems towards funding public goods.